madhu221b/uva-dl2-team11/blogpost.md

 #### Results

+### 3.5 Qualitative investigation of graph characteristics

-### Does rewiring the graph to remove bottlenecks improve performance?
+### 3.6 Does rewiring the graph to remove bottlenecks improve performance?

 Plan:
 * can prove that oversquashing is a problem based on the application of a problem that is designed to fix oversquashing.

 ## Conclusions

-Plan:
-* Go through which experiments indicated that there was LRI in the data.
+The goals of this study were to replicate the results of the original study, to provide a better characterisation of which of the three LRI factors were most important and finally to assess whether the LRGB was indeed a good benchmark for LRI.
+The first of these was met unequivocally, whereas the other two deserve more qualified discussion.

+### Which factors were most important
+First, we found that

+Second, of the

 # 5. Individual Contributions

-*__Nik Mather__ performed the experiments relating shortest path distance to influence, F1-score and accuracy (although he relied on Madhura and Avik to implement the influence score), assisted in writing the code for the Cheeger value experiments, and wrote most of th blogpost.
+*__Nik__ performed the experiments relating shortest path distance to influence, F1-score and accuracy (although he relied on Madhura and Avik to implement the jacobian for the influence score), assisted in writing the code for the Cheeger value experiments, and wrote most of the blogpost.

 # 6. References